vladimirlojanica/ideas/README.md

 Linked representations would be useful when files that are combined to create others or its converse when files are split to create others.

- * an sprite file, game tile
+ * a sprite file, game tile
  * web designs that are split into assets

 A linked representation would automatically split the files when a source file is changed or trigger a combining action when the components are changed.
 If software is written from composable actions or through [data `views` on the underlying data](#data-views), this could even be bidirectional.
 This would mean that editing the source image or the individual pieces would cause the other to be updated.